stha-sanket/Employee-Tracktion-RPA/README.md

 *   `leave_report.csv`: Contains only the rows where the task listing contains "leave".
 *   `employee_report.pdf`: A PDF document summarizing employee tasks, leave, underwork, overtime, and salary calculations.

+## Outpur for Contact form
+- use F12 in your keyboard or use inspect to open developer tools
+- expand or lookout for application tab there
+- after that look for local storage, here you can see the data stored in the contact page

 ## Code Explanation

 *   **Selenium Webdriver**: Used to automate browser interactions.
 It navigates to the HTML page, locates elements (buttons, tables, form fields), and performs actions (clicks, data extraction, form filling, submissions).